apache/geode/Troubleshooting-File-Descriptors.md

 # Troubleshooting File Descriptors
 ## Description
 JVMs use File Descriptors (FDs) to access files and sockets.
-Often, the default (1024) is not high enough to support a running GemFire JVM.
+Often, the default (1024) is not high enough to support a running Geode JVM.
 ## Determination
-A native memory issue will manifest itself in the GemFire log file as a **SocketException** with the message **Too many open files** thrown either by a GemFire thread or an application thread.
+A native memory issue will manifest itself in the Geode log file as a **SocketException** with the message **Too many open files** thrown either by a Geode thread or an application thread.
 An example of the exception is shown below.

 	[info 2009/05/02 00:33:26.480 UTC  <RMI TCP Connection(83)-168.109.18.47> tid=0x100f]
 	 Connection: failed to connect to peer server(12739):53311/47704 because: java.net.SocketException: Too many open files